Associate Professor Duygu Yengin

 - Sabanci University, Istanbul-Turkey: Intermediate Microeconomics, Summer 2004

-Axiomatic Fair Allocation, mechanism design, matching, Coalitional Game Theory,
+Axiomatic Fair Allocation, mechanism design, queueing problems, matching, Coalitional Game Theory,

 Refereed Journal Publications: